March 25, 2021

 Thank you to our dedicated volunteers and families—Girl Scouting is able to fulfill its mission during these challenging times because of you.
 We appreciate your patience and understanding, and know that you have the courage, confidence, and character to get through this crisis as only Girl Scouts can!

-Returning to In-Person Troop Meetings and Activities Interim COVID-19 Guidance for Volunteers and Families
+In-Person Troop Meetings and Activities Interim COVID-19 Guidance for Volunteers and Families

 Note: we will keep this page updated as situations change, so please check back if you are looking for the most up-to-date information.